AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/property_editor.md

 You can select multiple objects in the **Explorer** panel to view and edit multiple shared attributes at the same time in the **Property Editor**.

 If the selected objects already share the same value for a property, the value displays in the **Property Editor** as usual.
-If their values differ, a dash displays.
+If their values differ, a dash or the label 'mixed' displays.

 ![](../../images/different_setting.png)